Haptics (EML 4593/6594)

 After completing this course, students will be able to describe the mechanoreceptors found in the human body and the neural pathways for incoming sensory perception and outgoing motor commands, which will be demonstrated by several quizzes throughout the course.
 Students will be able to apply this knowledge of human perception to design virtual and tactile systems that are able to recreate the effect of simulated objects, which will be demonstrated by a design project at the end of the course.
 Students will be able to understand current research in the field of Haptics, which will be demonstrated by in class discussions of recent studies found in conference and journal papers.
 Students will be able to implement virtual environments on Haptic devices, which will be demonstrated by homework assignments.

 Major course topics consist of the control/stability of feedback in virtual environments and robotic systems, haptic interfaces, teleoperation control systems, haptic rendering, modeling, human sensory cababilities, statistics, and programming.
-There has also been a guest lecture by Apurva Bhatty on Propriceptions from a Neurosurgeon's perspective in 2010, 2011, 2012, 2013, and 2014.

 The course does not have a textbook.
 All of the required readings come from conference/journal papers and book chapters that are freely available as PDFs from the University library.
 The papers are updated yearly to teach the most recent information and come from conferences such as World Haptics or the Haptics Symposium and IEEE Transactions on Haptic.